vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Srīdeva, 310 ´

-Srīdhara (grandfather of Trivikramabhat ´ .t.a),
+Srīdhara (grandfather of Trivikramabhat ´ .ṭa),

 86